uwmadisoncals/cals-main-plugins/our-team-enhanced/readme.txt

 2. OR - Upload the unpacked folder folder via FTP into /wp-content/plugins

 == Changelog ==

+= 4.1.1 =
+1. fix bug with error when saving posts
+2. fix php error for un-install

+= 4.1.0 =
+1. Added a new field for additional social network
+2. Shortcode now supports multiple groups

+= 4.0.2 =
+1. Bug fixes
+2. Full compatibility with PHP5.4

+= 4.0.1 =
+1. Patch plugin code to be backwards compatible with older PHP versions
+2. Added the ability to display multiple groups in one shortcode
+3. New members now are added last

+= 4.0.0 =
+Plugin re-write.
+Settings and team member data will be maintained

 = 3.0.0
 1. Added new social icons ( pinterest, instagram )